hmrc/teams-and-repositories/README.md

 teams-and-services
 ==================

-API for retrieving repositories belonging to teams
+API for retrieving repositories belonging to teams.